pwhittlesea/pwhittlesea.github.com/_posts/2024-11-17-multiple--domains-with-github-pages.md

 4. Wait for the DNS to propagate.
 5. In the settings tab of the repo, under `Pages`, select the main branch source (which enables pages) and input your custom domain.
 6. Save and refresh the page.
-   It's a bit temperamental but GitHub should show you a green `DNS Check Successful` message.
+   It's a bit temperamental, but GitHub should show you a green `DNS Check Successful` message.
 7. (Optional) GitHub will also show you a box for the provisioning of the TLS certificate.
    Once complete, refresh and enable `Enforce HTTPS`